crispus-nj/portfolio/README.md

 ____
  * git clone git@github.com:engineer237/portfolio.git
  * In the folder, run index.html file in the browser of choice.
- * Make sure you have internet connected to enables Bootstrap functionalities like the modal and dropdown toggle button in the navigation bar.
+ * Make sure you have internet connected to enable Bootstrap functionalities like the modal and dropdown toggle button.

 ## __Features__
 ____